PhilipK/BoilR/Readme.md

 ### Origin

-Currently BoilR can't setup shortcuts to Origin because Origin uses a special link to open games.
+Currently BoilR can't setup shortcuts to Origin, on linux, because Origin uses a special link to open games.
 But I know of a workaround, it is just going to take a bit to make (basicly let Boiler take that url as input and let it call origin with proton settings and the url).
 This section will be updated when it is ready.
 Untill then you can still play origin games thourgh Lutris [here](https://lutris.net/games/origin/)